TheApplePieGod/MinesweeperAI/README.md

     surrounding tiles.
 This model was significantly more successful than the first.

 # Run
+- Install the required modules: `pip install pygame numpy tensorflow`
-Use Python 3 to run `main.py`.
+- Use Python 3 to run `main.py`.
 This will open a window and have the pre-trained AI play the game.
 Additionally, you can run the model files directly to train the corresponding model.